burlachenkok/exploring-python3/python3-note.md

 * **Ellipsis.** There is a single object with this value.
 This object is accessed through the built-in literal `...`.
 If the expression `...` is used inside the condition, then `...` is implicitly converted into `True`.

 * **NoneType.** This type has a single object.
 This object is accessed through the built-in name `None`.
 It is used to signify the absence of a value in many situations.
 Also, it is returned from functions that do not explicitly return anything.
-If this expression is used inside the condition, then `...` is implicitly converted into `False`.
+If this expression is used inside the condition, then `None` is implicitly converted into `False`.

 * **Integers (int)**.
 The type that is used to represent integers in Python interpreter does not have any fixed number of bits.
 Instead, it has a varying size.
 In this sense, an integer has an unlimited range.
 You can practically hold as big an integer as you want until you start having problems with virtual memory in the interpreter process.